open-power/snap/actions/hdl_example/doc/README.md

 │       action_axi_master.vhd     AXI Master used to transfer data to/from host through PSL(CAPI) TL/DL (OpenCAPI)
-│       action_axi_nvme.vhd       NVME driver attached to AXI bus │       action_axi_slave.vhd      AXI slave (also called CTL register) used to configure control registers │       action_config.sh
-│       action_example.vhd        this file is the result of the make process (once source files have been used) │       action_example.vhd_source Original file taking into account all possible hardware possibilites │       action_wrapper.vhd_source Wrapper to connect action(s) to PSL (CAPI) TL/DL (OpenCAPI) │       Makefile                  Makefile used to automatically and selectively prepare the .vhd hardware files
+│       action_axi_nvme.vhd       NVME driver attached to AXI bus │       action_axi_slave.vhd      AXI slave (also called CTL register) used to configure control registers │       action_config.sh          Used to selectively connect hardware drivers │       action_example.vhd        This file is the result of the make process (once source files have been used) │       action_example.vhd_source Original file taking into account all possible hardware possibilites │       action_wrapper.vhd_source Wrapper to connect action(s) to PSL (CAPI) TL/DL (OpenCAPI) │       Makefile                  Makefile used to automatically and selectively prepare the .vhd hardware files